Jay Carson: Film and television career

 Carson began his career in Hollywood as a supervising producer and political consultant for the Netflix original series, House of Cards.
 He worked on the show since its inception.

 Carson co-wrote the 2018 film, The Front Runner, about Gary Hart's failed presidential bid.
 It starred Hugh Jackman.

 Carson is the creator of the Apple TV+ series The Morning Show, serving as executive producer alongside Jennifer Aniston and Reese Witherspoon.
 Apple's near $300-million-plus commitment for the show is one of the largest ever.
 In April 2018, Carson was fired from The Morning Show over "creative differences."
 An arbitration process at the Writers Guild of America awarded Carson the lone "created by" credit.

 In 2016, another screenplay written by Bai and Carson, Donzinger, which tells the story of a massive class action suit against Chevron in Ecuador, was recognized on the Hollywood Black List.

 In 2019, it was reported that Carson was developing a drama about journalism with Matt Bai and Steve Kloves, for Entertainment 360.

 Personal

 Carson received his B.A. from Columbia University in New York City, and has served as an adjunct professor at USC's Annenberg School and senior fellow at UCLA's School of Public Affairs.
 He is currently a member of the Foundation Board of Trustees for Children's Hospital Los Angeles.

 He was the inspiration for Ryan Gosling's character in the 2011 motion picture, The Ides of March.

 Carson was named as one of Fortune magazine's "40 Under 40: Ones to Watch" in 2011.

+Carson was married to screenwriter and playwright Sarah Treem for three years and divorced in 2017.